Activation Oracles: Training and Evaluating LLMs as General-Purpose Activation Explainers

 We evaluate AOs on a suite of four downstream auditing tasks from prior work where we can compare against prior white- and black-box techniques.
 One of these tasks requires extracting a secret word that a target model was trained to provide hints for but never state explicitly; another involves uncovering that fine-tuning caused a model to become misaligned.
 Succeeding at these tasks requires substantial generalization.
 Our AOs must verbalize information encoded in activations but unstated in context, despite never having seen activations from fine-tuned models during training.

 We find that narrowly-trained AOs can already succeed at these tasks and that scaling the quantity and diversity of training data yields consistent additional gains.
 We replicate this finding on three open-weight models (Qwen3-8B, Gemma-2-9B-IT, and Llama-3.3-70B-Instruct) and one closed-weight model (Claude Haiku 3.5).
-Overall, our best AOs match or exceed white-box baselines on all four downstream tasks and are the best overall method (including white- and black-box techniques) on 3 out of 4.
+Overall, our best AOs match or exceed white-box baselines on all four downstream tasks and match or exceed the best baseline (including white- and black-box techniques) on 3 out of 4.
 This is especially striking because, once trained, AOs can be applied to these tasks out-of-the-box, without the task-specific scaffolding and tuning many other methods require.

 In summary, our contributions are as follows: